owlet42/kubeflow-docs/docs/install/tkgs.rst

 Create ``config.yaml`` file
 ---------------------------

-Create a ``config.yaml`` file which would be used in later Kubeflow installation.
+Create a ``config.yaml`` file which is used in vSphere Enterprise Kubeflow installation later.

 .. note::
-	This YAML file would be created based on values schema of Kubeflow package, i.e. the configurations.
-More details can be found in :ref:`values schema table`.
+	This YAML file is created based on values schema of vSphere Enterprise Kubeflow package, i.e. the configurations.
+More details are found in :ref:`values schema table`.

 .. code-block:: shell